-First To start off the basic gear we need, you might have guessed this one, a bag!
+To start off the basic gear we need, you might have guessed this one, a bag!
 You can’t really go packing without a good bag.
 Next up, you might also have guessed this one, your football boots.
 Depending on if you’re going to play a match, kickabout or training, a pair of shin pads would also be nice to pack.
-Not only for the extra protection, but because it’s a rule that you have to wear them during a match.
+Not only for the extra protection but because it’s a rule that you have to wear them during a match.

-Second Do you have some extra room, both in the bag and budget, then the following gear would be nice to have with you.
+Do you have some extra room, both in the bag and budget, then the following gear would be nice to have with you.
 If you don’t know if you are going to play on FG or AG, then a good investment would be an extra pair of boots so you are covered.
-PST, Premier Sock Tape, can also get in handy by keeping your socks or shin pads in place.
+Baselayer, snoods/gloves, a pair of long pants and a weather-resistant top could really come in handy during the cold months, while some slides for shower time and chilling is a must according to JayMike.

 Do you also tend to have problems with boots and blisters?
 Then get some blister patches as well, so you don’t have to skip a football session due to blisters.
-Extra boot bag can also get in handy, if you have dirty clothes or boots, so your bag doesn’t get to smelly.
-Lastly if you are troubled with sore muscles then compressions shorts can be used during the matches or after a match, so stock up with a pair as well so you are covered.
+Extra boot bag can also get in handy if you have dirty clothes or boots, so your bag doesn’t get too smelly.
+A pack of Premier Sock Tape can also get in handy by keeping your socks or shin pads in place.

 Lastly, if you are troubled with sore muscles then compressions shorts can be used during the matches or after a match, so stock up with a pair as well so you are covered.
 Basically, all sorts of sports care products can prove to be highly useful.